National Gallery of Art Archives

 - Scrapbooks and related papers of donor Chester Dale and his wife Maud

 - Artist postcards and other materials associated with the collection of Dorothy and Herbert Vogel.
 Select digitized postcards may be found, in association with artist biographies, at the Vogel 50x50 website

 - Papers of directors, curators, and others relating to the National Gallery of Art

 The Index of American Design is a collection of approximately 18,000 watercolor renderings, now in the department of Modern Prints and Drawings, of the crafts and folk arts of the United States.
-Related records in the Gallery Archives reflect the activity and interest in the Index between its beginning as a federal arts program in 1935 and termination in 1942, to its subsequent deposit in the Metropolitan Museum of Art between 1942 and 1943, and to its final transfer to the National Gallery of Art in 1944.
+Related records in the archives reflect the activity and interest in the Index between its beginning as a federal arts program in 1935 and termination in 1942, to its subsequent deposit in the Metropolitan Museum of Art between 1942 and 1943, and to its final transfer to the National Gallery of Art in 1944.
 These records consist of files, research note cards, an extensive collection of prints and negatives, color notes, pencil drawings, and ink sketches.

 The National Gallery of Art established its oral history program in 1987 under the direction of the archives in preperation for its 50th anniversary celebration and at a time of workplace generational change.
-Since then, interviews have been conducted with trustees and donors, former exectutive officers, retired curatorial and administrative staff, architects and others associated with design and construction of the West and East Buildings, and close observers of the Gallery’s past.
-Interviews range from in-depth life histories recorded in several sessions to shorter interviews relating to a single significant aspect of an individual’s career or a single phase of the history of the National Gallery of Art.
-Interviewees include:
+Since then, interviews have been conducted with trustees and donors, former exectutive officers, retired curatorial and administrative staff, architects and others associated with design and construction of the West and East Buildings, and close observers of the National Gallery over time.
+Interviews range from in-depth life histories recorded in several sessions to shorter conversations relating to a significiant aspect of an individual's career or a single phase of the history of the institution.